liydu/asc-pnp-bugbash/README.md

 ### Getting started, environment and tooling

-For this bug bash, we will provide both IAR Workbench and semi's IDE projects as zipped files that can be found
+For this bug bash, we will provide both IAR Workbench and semi's IDE projects as zipped files that can be found in:

 [**Azure RTOS IoT Middleware bug bash samples**](https://#OneDrive)